Neil Morrissey

 Neil Anthony Morrissey (born 4 July 1962) is an English actor, businessman, narrator, and television presenter.
-He is perhaps best known for his roles as Rocky in Boon, and Tony in Men Behaving Badly.
-Other notable acting roles include Deputy Head Eddie Lawson in the BBC One school-based drama series Waterloo Road, and Nigel Morton in Line of Duty.
-Morrissey also provided the voice of the titular character, Lofty, Roley, and others in Bob the Builder.
+He is perhaps best known for his roles as Rocky in Boon and Tony in Men Behaving Badly.
+Other notable acting roles include Deputy Head Eddie Lawson in the BBC One school-based drama series Waterloo Road, Greg McConnell in The Good Karma Hospital and Nigel Morton in Line of Duty.
+Morrissey also provided the voices of Bob, Roley, Lofty, Farmer Pickles, and others in Bob the Builder, as well as singing the theme song.

 Early life

 Morrissey was born in Stafford, Staffordshire on 4 July 1962, the third of four sons of Irish parents who were both psychiatric nurses.
 Neil, aged 10, and his brother Stephen, aged 12, stole sweets and stationery from a shop.
 In court, a magistrate issued a care order and the pair were sent to separate children's homes, Neil spending most of his time (six years) at Penkhull Children's Home, from 1974. under the care of Margaret Cartlidge.